simplex-chat/simplexmq/protocol/pqdr.md

 It is worth noting that while DH agreements work as ping-pong, when the new received DH key is used for both DH agreements (and only the sent DH key is updated for the second DH key agreement), PQ KEM agreements in the proposed scheme work as a "parallel ping-pong", with two balls in play all the time (two KEM agreements run in parallel).

-## Implementation considerations for SimpleX Chat
+## Implementation considerations for SimpleX Messaging Protocol

-As SimpleX Chat pads messages to a fixed size, using 16kb transport blocks, the size increase introduced by this scheme will not cause additional traffic in most cases.
-For large texts it may require additional messages to be sent.
-Similarly, for media previews it may require either reducing the preview size (and quality), or sending additional messages, or compressing the current JSON encoding, e.g. with ZSTD algorithm.
+As SimpleX Messaging Protocol pads messages to a fixed size, using 16kb transport blocks, the size increase introduced by this scheme can be compensated for by using ZSTD encryption of JSON bodies and image previews encoded as base64.
+While there may be some rare cases of random texts that would fail to compress, in all real scenarios it would not cause the message size reduction.

-That might be the primary reason why this scheme was not adopted by Signal, as it would have resulted in substantial traffic growth – to the best of our knowledge, Signal messages are not padded to a fixed size.

 Sharing the initial keys in case of SimpleX Chat it is equivalent to sharing the invitation link.
-As encapsulation key is large, it may be inconvenient to share it in the link in some contexts.
+As encapsulation key is large, it may be inconvenient to share it in the link in some contexts, e.g. when QR codes are used.

 It is possible to postpone sharing the encapsulation key until the first message from Alice (confirmation message in SMP protocol), the party sending connection request.
 The upside here is that the invitation link size would not increase.
 The downside is that the user profile shared in this confirmation will not be encrypted with PQ-resistant algorithm.
-To mitigate it, the handshake protocol can be modified to postpone sending the user profile until the second message from Alice (HELLO message in SMP protocol).

 Another consideration is pairwise ratchets in groups.
-Key generation in sntrup761 is quite slow - on slow devices it can probably be as slow as 10 keys per second, so using this primitive in groups larger than 10 members would result in slow performance.
-An option could be not to use ratchets in groups at all, but that would result in the lack of protection in small groups that simply combine multiple devices of 1-3 people.
-So a better option would be to support dynamically adding and removing sntrup761 keys for pairwise ratchets in groups, which means that when sending each message a boolean flag needs to be passed whether to use PQ KEM or not.
+Key generation in sntrup761 is quite slow - on slow devices it can be as slow as 10-20 keys per second, so using this primitive in groups larger than 10-20 members would result in slow performance.

+For backward compatibility the implementation must support adding PQ-resistant key agreement to the existing connections.

+It is also beneficial to support removing PQ-resistant key agreement from the connections that have them, e.g. as the group size grows.

+### Chosen KEM algorithm

+The implementation uses Streamlined NTRU-Prime 761 (sntrup761) that was also used for OpenSSH for a long time.

+It was chosen over ML-KEM (Kyber) standardized by NIST for several reasons:

+- sntrup761 was used in OpenSSH for a long period of time.
+- ML-KEM standardization process raised [concerns](https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/WFRDl8DqYQ4) [amongst](https://blog.cr.yp.to/20231003-countcorrectly.html) the experts.
+- ML-KEM (if modified) is likely to have conflicts with the existing patents, unlike sntrup761.

+It was chosen over non-interactive CTIDH due to its slower implementation, and lack of optimized code for aarch64 CPUs used in mobile devices.

 ## Summary

-If chosen PQ KEM proves secure against quantum computer attacks, then the proposed augmented double ratchet will also be secure against quantum computer attack, including break-in recovery property, while keeping deniability and forward secrecy, because the [same proof](https://eprint.iacr.org/2016/1013.pdf) as for double ratchet algorithm would hold here, provided KEM is secure.
+If chosen PQ KEM proves secure against quantum computer attacks, then the proposed augmented double ratchet will also be secure against quantum computer attack, including break-in recovery property, while keeping deniability and forward secrecy, because the [same proof](https://eprint.iacr.org/2016/1013.pdf) as for double ratchet algorithm would hold here, provided chosen KEM is secure.

-## Notes

-[1] This is often misunderstood to mean that the recipient cannot prove that the sender sent the message at all, which is incorrect, as the recipient has the proof that either themselves or the sender encrypted the message, and as they know that the recipient themselves did not encrypt it, therefore the sender did.
-So the communication is secure and authenticated for the parties, without providing a proof to a third party.

-[2] The term "break-in recovery" is used in this document, consistent with the terminology of the double ratchet algorithm specification, and also because it can be used to mean both the quality of being able to recover from the compromise and the actual process used to recover.

-[3] This is important to remember that no existing post-quantum algorithms are proven to be resistant to quantum or even conventional computers, therefore the correct approach is to augment rather than replace existing algorithms with the post-quantum ones.

-[4] Non-interactive key exchange is a type of key agreement that allows both parties to generate key pairs independently, without input from another parties, and then use the public keys from each other to compute the same shared secret.